jlyonsmith/HowTo/README.md

-# HowTo
+# How To's and Cheat Sheets

-My collection "how to's" and "cheat sheets" here to share with all the world.
+My collection "how to's" and "cheat sheets".